Buying Guides

 tv with a mountain wallpaper

 LCD stands for Liquid Crystal Display, a specific flat panel that either allows or blocks the passage of light.
 The panels are composed of segment blocks filled with liquid crystals.
 The transparency and color of the blocks can be altered by reducing or increasing electrical currents.
-To see these colors, you need light — like a florescent bulb in older models or a large LED (light-emitting diode) in modern TVs (more on those up next).
+To see these colors, you need light — like a fluorescent bulb in older models or a large LED (light-emitting diode) in modern TVs (more on those up next).

 LCD TVs are the most affordable option, so if price is your top concern, start your shopping with this type.